 You're all set to start tracking your site metrics!
 Google can take up to 24 hours to start processing data, but there should be an option on the page to check it's been implemented right away.

-Remember to flush your cache and scripts if you have these in place.
+Remember to flush your cache if you have this in place.

 We highly recommend everyone have WP Rocket for pagespeeed purposes.